 We always welcome prayer.
 If you would pray for our concerns, we would be delighted.
 Our practical and spiritual works require decisions all the time, so having direction from the Holy Spirit, whether through prayer, the scriptures, a direct leading, or circumstance, is helpful.
 People-related concerns are nearly always at the top of our prayer list, which includes ourselves, because keeping ourselves as well as making or encouraging others are fundamental.
-After this, practical needs (such as material and finances for project work) are important.
+After this, financial needs to support project work are important.
 We update prayer concerns periodically although the top items mentioned in the first paragraph stay constant.
 Thank you for your participation.

 CONSTANT PRAYER NEED:

-1. Edification, encouragement, and exhortation in personal relationships with Jesus Christ for key volunteers, board members, and the people in other ministries that we work with the most.
-If we are increasingly walking and abiding in Him, any ministry we do is more effective.
+1. Edification, encouragement, and exhortation in personal relationships with Jesus Christ for key volunteers and those we influence.
+If we are increasingly walking and abiding in Him, fruitfulness shall occur.

 2. Going with us is not the only option if you want to “GO”.
 We encourage other believers to prepare and train themselves to assist others.
 It begins at home where believers live and eventually expands to other places as God opens doors to assist other people outside their home.
-If the few of us in CHRISTWORKS can do the projects listed on the projects page after several years of experience near home, then others can do the same.
+If we can do this, and we have done it for decades, then you can do it.
 A small church or group of believers can do even more but it takes patience and a process of learning for every individual.
 We have found that the Holy Spirit is very thorough as He has exposes us to different situations to teach us how to be a help to others.
-He can do the same for you, whether you are a part of CHRISTWORKS or not.
+He can do the same for you, whether you are a part of what we do or not.
 We would be glad to talk with you or encourage you to establish your own pattern of good works using the strength of your relationship to Jesus Christ through your home, which is where it must begin.
-Please contact us for more information.